Donnie McClurkin: Radio and television

 In 2009, he also broadcast his own television series, Perfecting Your Faith, on cable television.
 His television appearances include Good Morning America, CBS’s The Early Show, The View, Girlfriends and The Parkers.
 He has also been featured in such films as The Gospel and The Fighting Temptations.
-He played a Single Man or a Church Pastor.
+He played a Single man or a church pastor.

 Personal life

 McClurkin, in 2002, told a Christian website that, due to sexual abuse and porn, he had struggled with homosexuality.
-"McClurkin believes he "turned" gay because of childhood molestation and traumatic exposure to pornography, but was able to reverse his orientation through will and prayer."
+"McClurkin believes he "turned" gay because of childhood molestation and traumatic exposure to pornography but was able to reverse his orientation through "will and prayer."
 He also said that he had rejected that "lifestyle": "I’ve been through this and have experienced God’s power to change my lifestyle.
-I am delivered and I know God can deliver others, too."
+I am delivered, and I know God can deliver others, too."

 McClurkin's listing as a headlining performer for then-Senator Barack Obama's 2008 Presidential campaign stirred controversy because of his views on homosexuality.
 As a result, McClurkin was removed from the performance roster but he still performed at one of the concerts.
 In August 2013, McClurkin was disinvited from the 50th anniversary of the March on Washington for Jobs and Freedom as his ex-gay status was seen as disruptive.
 In 2015 he spoke out against same-sex marriage in response to the U.S. Supreme Court making it legal nationwide.

-In 2016, it was reported that McClurkin had entered a relationship with CCM singer-songwriter Nicole C. Mullen.
-In 2021, McClurkin in an interview on TV One's Unsung, spoke about his relationship with Mullen, explaining that he had never had a long-term relationship and he believes that this, as well as his previous relationships with men and women had made him oblivious about what women want in a relationship.
-He also remarked that he is concerned that he may never marry.

 McClurkin has a son, Matthew, born in 2000.
 McClurkin is also related to singer Marsha McClurkin of the short-lived new jack swing group Abstrac.

 In 2018, McClurkin survived a serious road accident after he lost consciousness while driving.